LScheib/cv25-glom-segmentation-from-wsis/README.md

-# Glom segmentation from WSIs
+# Glomerulus segmentation from whole-slide images (WSIs)

 This repository belongs to the project of Lukas Göbl, Peer Schäfter and Lukas Scheib during the Computer Vision course 2025.